Arcana (video game): Reception

-Super Play opined, "An RPG based around first person perspective (like Dungeon Master) sounds good, but if suffers from a very plodding pace - the combat scenes are particularly long and drawn-out.
-Graphically it's okay, and the music is well done, but only recommended for die-hard RPG fans."
+Arcana received a 20.85/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 140 spot.
+The game received generally favorable reception, holding a rating of 76% based on four reviews according to review aggregator GameRankings.

 Time Extension listed Arcana as one of the best SNES games, saying "the challenge is pitched perfectly" and calling the game audiovisually superior to Shining in the Darkness.